 In Laura’s Words: If you’re a regular visitor to Johnny’s Ambassadors blog, you no doubt know Johnny’s story, and the stimulus for my fight against marijuana use by young people.
 For those who may read this in other venues and don’t know me, I’m a concerned, grieving mother, who is active in the movement to discourage young people from using marijuana in any form until their brains are formed—and hopefully never.
 My family and I live in Colorado, one of the first states in America to legalize the recreational use of marijuana.
 This released a flood of pot onto our streets, and our government regulation failed to limit it to adult users.
 It soon spread like a plague into our adolescent population.
 Any high schooler can get high-potency dabs in five minutes here in Colorado.

 As Johnny said in his college essay describing his most important value, “To me, altruism means being selfless or giving to other people, even when there may be nothing to gain and something to lose.
 Altruistic people do things for the collective interest instead of their own.”
-Johnny’s Ambassadors are joined in altruistic solidarity to save the lives of our youth.
+Johnny’s Ambassadors are joined in altruistic solidarity to save the lives of our youth from the harms of marijuana.

 “Forge ahead despite your pain and give meaning to your loss.” – Laura Stack